 Become a Year Rep - It is hoped that Year Reps will take a leading role in encouraging their peer group to remain in contact with the OA Club and to attend events both at KCT and elsewhere.
 Year Reps are welcome to arrange their own smaller reunion events for a particular cohort, or to co-ordinate with other Year Reps to organise an event for a specific decade, for example, and the Development Office at KCT is happy to provide support for such events.

 This is a new initiative and we are in need of Year Reps for almost every year group.
-If you have a few hours to spare each month, and enjoy making contact with your school peers, the OA Club would be delighted to have you as a Year Rep. For more information please contact Julian Mack, Director of Development.
+If you have a few hours to spare each month, and enjoy making contact with your school peers, the OA Club would be delighted to have you as a Year Rep. For more information please contact the OA Club Office.
 Email: firstname.lastname@example.org

 Get involved in Pelican Sport